mikependon/RepoDB.NET/pages/features/tracing.md

 This is a feature that would allow you to log, audit and debug the command execution context (i.e.: SQL Statement, Parameters, Elapsed Time) via [TraceLog](/class/tracelog) class.
 It also enables you to cancel the existing execution before the actual execution via [CancellableTraceLog](/class/cancellabletracelog) class, and also, enables you to examine the result of the execution via [ResultTraceLog](/class/resulttracelog) class.

-A corresponding method in the trace class will be hit by the debugger when you call any of the connection/repository extended methods, only if the trace object is passed or injected.
+By having the trace enabled, if you call an operation, the `BeforeExecution()` method of the trace class will be invoked before the actual execution towards the database, while the `AfterExecution()` method will be invoked after the execution.
+Every trace execution has its own dedicated session and by default having the name of the operation as the key (i.e.: `Insert`).

-To be more precise, if you call the [Insert](/operation/insert) operation, the `BeforeExecution()` and `AfterExecution()` method of the trace class will be invoked before and after the operation.
-The exeuction has its own session id and by default having the name of the operation as the key (i.e.: `Insert`).
-There you can add the breakpoint to enable the debugging.
+Within the trace class, you can add a breakpoint to enable the debugging.

 ## Create a customize Trace Class